 Shoes for Fall

 If you’re an avid hiker, bring your favorite hiking shoes.
-Hiking shoes can double as your casual sightseeing shoes and be worn in the cities, too – you’ll see them on plenty of locals.
+If you want to pack light, have your hiking shoes double as your casual sightseeing shoes by choosing a simple design in a dark color.

 Shop Sorel Emelie III Waterproof Boots: Amazon | Sorel